vcfvct/aws-exam/azure.md

 * When integrating with Azure Queue Storage
   * use [maxDequeueCount](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-csharp#host-json) to define the number of times to try processing a message before moving it to the poison queue.
 Default is 5.
   * default batch size is 16, max is 32.
+  * Regardless of the function app timeout setting, *230 seconds* is the maximum amount of time that an *HTTP triggered* function can take to respond to a request.
+This is because of the *default idle timeout of Azure Load Balancer*.
+For longer processing times, consider using the Durable Functions async pattern or defer the actual work and return an immediate response.
 * [Azure Functions custom handlers](https://learn.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers) are lightweight web servers that receive events from Functions host.
 Any language that supports HTTP primitives can implement a custom handler.

 ## Data